solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 ## Task 1 - Workload Importance in Azure Synapse

 1. Open Synapse Analytics Studio, and then navigate to the `Develop` hub.
-Then open `3 WorkLoad Importance` from the list of SQL Scripts.
+Then open `Lab 08 - Exercise 1 - WorkLoad Importance` from the list of SQL Scripts.

 2. Select `AzureSynapseDW` under `Connect To` and highlight the first SQL Command shown below.
 Select `Run` to confirm that there are no queries currently being run by users logged in as `CEONYC` or `AnalystNYC`.